EmblemStudio/wake/README.md

 Let's also do a good job documenting the code.
 This is not product code (which is still good to document), this is tool code.
-We understand this code better because we've learned these patterns from experience and expect to use them again.
+We funderstand this code better because we've learned these patterns from experience and expect to use them again.
 Documentation here will be more valuable and will be easier to write so let's do a good job of it.

+# Managed Services

+Let's keep in mind that we can offer wake as a managed service for anyone using it.